NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Board: Model Charter of Preschool Education Institution (2012) set that “In order to ensure the democracy and transparency of the management of the preschool educational institution, administrative and self-governing bodies (general meeting, guardians, pedagogical, parents and guardians councils) are established in the institution.
-Interference of state and local self-government bodies and other organizations, except for education management bodies, in matters related to the management of preschool education institution shall not be allowed.”
-The highest governing body of a state preschool educational institution is the pedagogical council, which operates on a voluntary basis.
-The higher governing body in municipal and private preschool educational institutions shall be determined by the charters of those educational institutions
+Board: According to the 2012 Model Charter of Preschool Education Institutions, administrative and self-governing bodies are established in preschools to "ensure the democracy and transparency of the management of the preschool educational institution".
+The interference of the state and local government bodies in matters related to the management of preschool is prohibited.
+The highest governing body of a state preschool is the pedagogical council, which operates on a voluntary basis.
+The higher governing body in municipal and private preschools is determined by the institution's charter.

-Reporting requirements: According to the Law About Preschool Education (2017) the state exercises control over the compliance of the activities of preschool educational institutions regardless of the type of ownership and organizational-legal form.
-The state may require preschool institutions with information to incorporate into the database for the management and coordination of activities of preschool educational institutions.
+Reporting requirements: According to the 2017 Law on Preschool Education the state supervises all preschools, regardless of the type of ownership and organisational form, and may require preschools to provide necessary information for the coordination of preschool education by the state.

 Inspection: See Multi-level regulations.